-Core earnings for the first quarter are \$53 million lower than net income to common shareholders.
-The main adjustment for the first quarter relates to the impact of market variations.
-Favourable market variations that are excluded from core results include the impact of interest rate and credit spread variations (\$54 million), mainly resulting from the good performance of the fixed income portfolio in a quarter of volatile interest rates, and the impact of equity and investment property market variations (\$16 million).
-Other adjustments include the amortization of acquisition-related intangible assets (\$16 million) and a charge for the Surex minor shareholders' sell option (\$1 million).
+Core earnings for the second quarter are \$51 million higher than net income to common shareholders.
+The impact of market variations in the second quarter was unfavourable by \$72 million.
+This amount includes the impact of interest rate and credit spread variations (-\$60 million), mainly resulting from interest rate variations during the quarter, and the impact of equity and investment property market variations (-\$12 million).
+Assumption changes in the second quarter led to a post-tax net reserve release of \$43 million as model improvements and projection refinements were implemented, mostly in the Investment segment.
+Other adjustments include the amortization of acquisition-related intangible assets (\$16 million), the non-core pension expense (\$4 million) and a charge for the Surex minor shareholders' sell option (\$2 million).
+On a year-to-date basis, net income to common shareholders is \$2 million higher than core earnings.